New England Journal of Medicine December 04, 2008

-Irbesartan in Heart Failure with Preserved Ejection Fraction (I-PRESERVE)
+Irbesartan in Patients with Heart Failure and Preserved Ejection Fraction

 Bottom Line